Beef and Cabbage Stir Fry

 How do you cut steak for stir-fries?

 Slice the steak thin against the grain when making strips of beef for stir-fries.
 This will create the most tender steak.
-You can either marinate the steak whole, then cut it before cooking, or cut it into strips, and then marinade it before cooking.
-Both options work but the steak can absorb even more flavor if cut before marinating.
+You can either marinate the steak whole, then cut it before cooking, or cut it into strips, and then marinate it before cooking.
+Both options work, but the steak can absorb even more flavor if cut before marinating.

 One trick for cutting steak into very thin slices is placing it in the freezer for 15-20 minutes before slicing.
 This hardens the meat and makes it easier to slice.

-What to serve with beef and Cabbage Stir Fry
+How to Make Beef and Cabbage Stir Fry

 Beef stir fry with shredded cabbage, garlic, ginger, and green onions with soy sauce on a plate.